Digital Version

 -

-Partner with a Managed Print Services (MPS) provider: Choose one that offers reporting tools, automates toner and maintenance requests, and alerts your IT department about outdated models
+Partner with a Managed Print Services (MPS) provider: Look for a provider that offers reporting tools, automates toner and maintenance requests, and alerts your IT department about outdated models that are no longer supported with security patches.

 -